Novartis flags faster sales and profit growth for 2015

 Novartis, which generates just 2 percent of sales but has about 13 percent of its costs in Switzerland, said it expected the stronger franc to knock about 12 percentage points off core operating income this year and 7 percentage points off sales.

-To eke out further savings, Novartis has consolidated some back-office functions, which are spread across all divisions and account for around $5 billion in expenses, into one shared service organisation.
+To eke out further savings, Novartis has consolidated some back-office functions, which are spread across all divisions and account for around $5 billion (3.3 billion pounds) in expenses, into one shared service organisation.

 Shares in Novartis, which slumped as much as 16 percent on the day the SNB scrapped the cap, gained 1.6 percent by 1350 GMT, outperforming a flat European healthcare sector .SXDP.